-I used mine as a Christmas gift tag, but they can be used for so many different things.
+I used mine as a Christmas gift tag that could easily be a shrinky dinks Christmas ornaments, but they can be used for so many different things.
 I have a bunch of shrinky-dink ideas for Christmas gifts.
 I would like to make ornaments, luggage tags, sun catchers, and jewelry ( earrings, necklaces, bracelets, etc..)
-What about y’all?
+What about you?

 Q: What is a substitute for shrink plastic sheets?

 The best substitute for shrinky dink plastic is #6 plastic often found in to-go containers.

 Q: What DIY do you use for Shrinky Dinks?